Saturday, 7 August 2010

 As the guide explains, download the Linux Flasher Tool and the latest available N900 firmware image.
 You will need to enter your device ID for the image and in both cases you will need to accept Nokia's license agreement.

-, then double-click on the downloaded file and the package installer will open.
+If you are using Ubuntu, I suggest you download the .deb version of the flasher tool: maemo_flasher-3.5_2.5.2.2_i386.deb, then double-click on the downloaded file and the package installer will open.
 Install the package.
-The flasher tool will then be installed to /usr/bin
+The flasher tool will then be installed to /usr/bin, not in the current directory, as suggested by the article.

-For the image, ignore all the red warnings on the page next to the eMCC image links and download the latest combined image for your region, in my case RX-51_2009SE_10.2010.19-1.203.1_PR_COMBINED_203_ARM.bin
+For the image, ignore all the red warnings on the page next to the eMCC image links and download the latest combined image for your region, in my case RX-51_2009SE_10.2010.19-1.203.1_PR_COMBINED_203_ARM.bin.

 Go through steps 3 and 4 as explained in the guide: turn the phone off and connect it to your computer via the USB cable.